-Figure 5 presents the NPVs of net benefits for a continuous range of herd sizes up to 25,000 cows, deploying either CHP or CNG technologies, and incorporating co-product sales along with existing environmental credit realization.
+Figure 5 presents the NPVs of a continuous range of herd sizes up to 25,000 cows, deploying either CHP or CNG technologies, and incorporating co-product sales along with existing environmental credit realization.
 In this assessment, we operate under the conservative assumption of selling fiber as a low-value soil amendment.
-Initially, we examine the integration of fiber separation components and existing environmental credits into the AD systems, followed by the addition of nutrient separation components to the previous configuration, and compute the corresponding net benefits.
+Initially, we examine the integration of fiber separation components and existing environmental credits into the AD systems, followed by the addition of nutrient separation components to the previous configuration, and compute the corresponding NPVs.
 For systems incorporating fiber sales and existing environmental credits, the breakeven size for CHP and CNG systems are 620 and 856, respectively.
 With the incorporation of both fiber and nutrient sales along with the attainment of existing environmental credits, the breakeven size for CHP and CNG systems decreases to 379 and 522, respectively.
-Our results indicate that the CHP system exhibits a higher net benefit in both configurations.
+Our results indicate that the CHP system exhibits a higher NPV in both configurations.

-Figure 5: NPV of net benefit for CHP or CNG systems with Co-product sales and environmental credits obtention, by herd size.
+Figure 5: NPV of CHP or CNG systems with Co-product sales and environmental credits obtention, by herd size.